cxh42/CostalSeg/README.md

 # CostalSeg: Image segmentation for costal erosion monitoring

 ## About
-University of Washington ENGINE Capstone project: Machine Learning for Community-Driven Coastal Erosion Monitoring and Management.
+University of Washington Capstone project: Machine Learning for Community-Driven Coastal Erosion Monitoring and Management.
 We present a system for multi-class segmentation and analysis of community user-uploaded images, while also integrating outlier detection and multi-image perspective correction.
 This is an image processing system developed for coastal research at the University of Washington Applied Physics Laboratory.
 Segmentation Model: DeepLabV3Plus with EfficientNet-B6, achieved 0.93 IoU score.